arozovyk/opam/master_changes.md

 ## opam-state
   * Add a function to update system dependencies status of additional packages in `OpamSwitchState` [#6461 @arozovyk]
+  * Split depexts status function in `OpamSysInteract` for available and installed to be computed separately [#6461 @arozovyk]

 ## opam-solver